 There are certain steps in your skincare routine you can skip now and again, but there’s one thing above all, that should never, we repeat never, be skipped – especially if you like to wear makeup as much as we do.
 The basic essential beauty step?
 Double cleansing, aka washing your face twice – we told you it was basic!
 If you’re already in on the secret, tell your friends, because honestly, you wouldn’t believe how many people don’t double cleanse.

 Why Double Cleansing is Important

 Think about it, when you wash your face once, all you’re really doing is removing the makeup on top of your skin – you’ll notice if you’ve ever used toner after, that there’s still plenty of makeup left on your skin.
 This is why washing twice is SO important, as the second wash will actually be able to do its job, penetrating your pores and remove impurities from your skin.
 Especially if your face wash contains active ingredients like salicylic acid which targets blackheads, or AHAs that gently get rid of dead skin cells.
-But it is possible to overwash; in the morning or if you haven’t worn any makeup all day, you don’t need to double cleanse.
+But it is possible to overwash, so in the morning or if you haven’t worn any makeup or SPF all day, you don’t need to double cleanse.

 How to Double Cleanse:

 The best way to double cleanse is to start with a cleansing oil or balm, and then use a water-based cleanser:

 Step 1: A cleansing oil or balm works to break down makeup, SPF, pollution, and sebum on the surface of the skin.
 This is a super gentle way of removing dirt as the oil binds with impurities and is washed away without stripping your skin.
 They’re also made up of natural oils, which are antibacterial and packed with antioxidants that help to improve your skin texture while retaining your skin’s natural moisture level.
 Check out our fave cleansing oils and balms here.